Looking for satisfying work?

 Funding Legal Assistance – Serving the Ends of Justice

 Maryland Legal Services Corporation makes grants to nonprofit organizations that provide civil legal services for low-income Marylanders.
-Since 1982, MLSC has made grants totaling over $310 million to help provide services in nearly 3.5 million legal matters.
-MLSC also administers Maryland’s interest on lawyer trust accounts (IOLTA) program, a major funding source for our grantmaking.
+Since 1982, MLSC has made grants totaling over $376 million to help provide services in more than 4 million legal matters.
+MLSC also administers Maryland’s Interest on Lawyer Trust Accounts (IOLTA) program, a major funding source for our grantmaking.

 Interest on Lawyer Trust Accounts (IOLTA)